stamp-web/stamp-webservices/README.md

 The code coverage will be reported in the coverage folder in the project root.
 These values will be unreliable due to the nature of the tests execute rest APIs against a forked server process initialized for each test.
 Since the server process is not running in the jest process stack it does not get picked up for code coverage purposes.

+## Execution in CI and Jenkins

+To run the tests in CI, the server must be accessible to the Jenkins process.
+If an environment variable is set for ``port`` this will be used to connect to the server with HTTP API requests.